In June 2009, residents of Lima realized just how far removed their urban media were from the reality of daily life in the north of Peru.

 You have exterminated us!
 We are left with nothing!!

 When I read the transcription of the sobbing woman’s words on Fowks’ blog, the Bagua protest/massacre ceased to be just another indigenous protest; one of thousands that take place in Latin America every year.
 (Beatriz Merino has noted that there were 260 social conflicts in Peru in April 2009 alone.)
-Those words brought a swollen lump to my throat and water to my eyes.
-As an American consumer of cheap timber, oil, and minerals, I know that I am also implicated in her rage, even if she does not know that herself.
+Those words brought a swollen lump to my throat.
+As an American consumer of cheap timber, oil, and minerals, I know that I am also implicated in her rage..

 After receiving the translation from Tiwi, Fowks forwarded it on to Frecuencia Latina and asked them to re-air the segment with subtitles.
 The following day they did, as you can see in this shaky video uploaded by YouTube user “tvbruto01”:

-That is the closest we have of a subtitled video of this nameless woman’s important testimony.
-Until today her words were never made available in English.
-I assume that you agree with me that her testimony is an important historical document, not just as it relates to the Bagua protest/massacre but also the Awajún community, the relationship between the Peruvian government in Lima and its multicultural residents in the provinces, and the social and environmental impacts of free trade agreements with the United States.
+That is the closest we have to a subtitled video of this nameless woman’s testimony.
+Until today, her words were never made available in English.
+Her testimony is an important historical document, not just as it relates to the Bagua protest/massacre but also the Awajún community, the relationship between the Peruvian government in Lima and rural residents, and the social and environmental impacts of free trade agreements with the United States.